Phillip575/ProjectNewHope/README.md

 6. Create a Pull Request (PR)

-Go to the repo page on GitHub: ProjectNewHope
+Go to the repo page on GitHub: ProjectNewHope.
-.

 GitHub will show a button like: “Compare & pull request”.
 Click it.